FoPt-workshop/FoPt-workshop.github.io/_pages/call_for_abstracts.md

 ### Submitting your paper

-Papers should be submitted through Openreview; the deadline for submissions is 5pm EST on Monday, May 19th, 2025.
+Abstarcts should be submitted through Openreview; the deadline for submissions is 5pm EST on Monday, May 19th, 2025.

 Openreview submission site: